-This told us that model one would now only have x1-displacement (cubic inches) in our model.
-We then proceeded to assess whether the regression assumptions of the reduced model 1 were met or not.
-We plotted a residual plot, ACF plot, QQ plot of residuals and a boxcox plot.
-The residual plot of the reduced model is shown below.
+Model 1 was now a simple linear regression.
+Our next step was to assess whether the regression assumptions of the reduced model 1 were met.
+We produced a residual plot, ACF plot, QQ plot and a boxcox plot (shown in Figure X).
 The residual plot below shows a non-constant variance of residuals violating the homoscedasticity assumptions.
+Indicating a transformation is needed.

+Figure X – Reduced model 1 regression assumption plots.

-The ACF Plot showed no lag thus showing that the error terms are uncorrelated.
+The ACF plot showed no lag indicating the error terms are uncorrelated.
 The QQ Plot showed the errors follow a normal distribution meeting the regression assumption.

-A boxcox plot was plotted to determine whether a transformation was needed.
-Since 0 lied within the Confidence Interval (CI) of the reduced model we determined that a transformation of the response variable would be performed.
-We carried out a log transformation which gave us an improved boxcox plot that contained 1 in the CI and thus we deemed no further transformation was necessary.
+A boxcox plot was created to determine what transformation was needed.
+Since 1 was not in the reduced model 1 boxcox confidence interval (CI) but 0 was we determined that a log transformation of the response variable needed to be performed.
+We performed the log transformation resulting in boxcox plot that contained 1 in the CI .
+We checked the regression assumptions again after the transformation.
+Based on the plots, we determined no further transformations were necessary.

+Figure X – Regression assumption plots of reduced model 1 after the log transformation.

 Lastly, we calculated the press statistic for reduced model 1.
 We obtained a value of approximately 0.625.
 See the output below.
 This statistic can be thought of as cross-validation performed in regression analysis to provide a summary measure of the fit of a model to a sample of observations that were not themselves used to estimate the model.
 Ideally, the lower the PRESS statistic the better the model.